 industry.
 He ended up working at

-Ford Motor Company.
+an auto company.
 He married a

 Hungarian widow named Ameila, who

-had 4 sons. (one had died young,
+had 4 sons.
+One had died young.

 They went on to have 3 daughters.